College in high school

 • Dual Credit Tuition Cost

-The dual credit tuition cost is $58 per credit hour.
+The dual credit tuition cost for the 2024-2025 Academic Year is $65 per credit hour.
 Payment for tuition will be due at the time of registration.

 Career Development Series Information & Offerings